jared1776/statement_finder/README.md

 # Or launch the GUI
 statement-finder-gui

-**Configuration
+---
+## Configuration

 Copy the example and update the paths:

 Copy-Item config.example.yaml config.yaml

 Edit config.yaml:

 # Use quotes.
 UNC works well with forward slashes on Windows.
-base_directory: '//server-or-host/'
+base_directory: '//server-or-host/Client/CLIENTS/Client Statements'
-output_directory: '//server-or-host/'
+output_directory: '//server-or-host/Client/Generic/Performance/statement_finder_output'
 logo_path: ''        # optional, only used by the GUI
 log_file: 'logs/activity.log'

-# Tip: You can also pass --base-dir and --output-dir on the CLI to override config values.
+Tip: You can also pass --base-dir and --output-dir on the CLI to override config values.

+---
-### Usage
+## Usage
-CLI
+### CLI
 # Show help
 statement-finder --help